Uganda says to pull out troops from Somalia over Congo charges

 In a leaked report, a U.N.
 Group of Experts last month accused Uganda and Rwanda of supporting the so-called M23 rebel group commanded by Bosco Ntaganda, a warlord indicted by the International Criminal Court nicknamed "the Terminator".

-India's statement said the Ugandan delegation expressed "grave concern" about the report of the Group of Experts, and added that the Security Council's Congo sanctions committee had yet to formally consider the experts' report.
+India's statement said "Foreign Minister Okello apprised Ambassador Puri of the serious concern of the Government of Uganda about the report of the Group of Experts," and added that the Security Council's Congo sanctions committee had yet to formally consider the experts' report.

 Puri noted that "views expressed by the independent experts do not necessarily reflect those of the United Nations," the statement said.
 It added that Uganda was an important U.N. troop contributor playing a vital role in Somalia and elsewhere.